Country Living in a Cariboo Valley

 Pickled Garlic Scapes in Canning Jars on wood counter

-In this second installment on Growing Garlic, I'm going to share a fantastic Pickled Garlic Scapes recipe.
+In this second installment on Growing your own Garlic, I'm going to share a fantastic Pickled Garlic Scapes recipe.
 In the first post, I gave an overview about the process involved with growing Garlic.
 Garlic is one of the easiest garden vegetables to grow!
 Here in the Cariboo, the Garlic Scapes come on hot and heavy in early summer around July.
-Since we have almost 300 garlic plants in the garden, we … [Read more...]
+Since we have almost 300 garlic plants in the … [Read more...]

 Filed Under: Canning, Garlic, Garlic (4 Part Series), Grow Your Own Vegetables Tagged With: Canning, Garlic, Grow Vegetables, preserving, Tattler